moinatik-ghori/QA-BOT/README.md

 ```bash
 streamlit run app.py
 ```
-## Cloud Deployment

-You can deploy the app on cloud platforms like Streamlit Sharing, Heroku, or AWS.
-Here’s an example for Streamlit Sharing:

-- Create a requirements.txt file (already included in the repository).
-- Push your code to a GitHub repository.
-- Go to Streamlit Sharing, log in with your GitHub account, and deploy the app by selecting your repository.

 ### Step 4: Access the Chatbot
 Open your browser and navigate to the URL provided in the terminal (usually http://localhost:8501).

 ## How to Use the Chatbot